-Currently, there are 2 ways to load a network to your NDEx account
+Currently, there are 2 main ways to load a network to your NDEx account as summarized in THIS PAGE:

 First of all, load your networks in cytoscape using the CyNDEx App and make them look good by applying your favorite layout and visual style.
 Once your networks are saved back NDEx (again using the CyNDEx App), edit the network "profiles" and "properties" in NDEx to add: